UPC/ravada/docs/docs/Virtiofs.rst

 The very first numerical value returned is the one you must configure for the shared filesystem.

+The owner of the shared filesystem must be set first in the host.

+.. prompt:: #

+   chown 1000 /home/shared

 Mount Subdirectory in the base
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~